wkhayrattee/WordPress-With-Composer/README.md

 ### Intro

 This is not a "project", but more of an attempt to adjust the structure of Wordpress for PHP developers to be able to add & use [Composer](https://getcomposer.org/) and [GIT](https://git-scm.com/) in their workflow.
-It's highly inspired from [“Rarst”](http://composer.rarst.net/).

 I'm a PHP developer and like to stay current.
-I had to embark into dev-ing with Wordpress.
-While the code is not 5star, Wordpress in the philosophy amazing.
-Think about it, it's the only project that has not make it's user suffer from upgrading.
+I had to embark into DEV-ing with Wordpress.
+In so-doing, I now feel differently positive about coding with Wordpress as well, although I have been using wordpress since 2007 like crazy at a functional level for online purposes (like blogging..etc).
+While the code is not 5 star, Wordpress in the philosophy is indeed amazing. **Think about it**, it's the _only project_ that has not (never?) made its user-base suffer from upgrading.
+It is always highly easy to upgrade.
+That, in itself is incredible!
 Anyway, so I wanted to be able to use GIT & a composer approach to my workflow and hence came up with this.

-It's not the perfect workflow, so I would love to hear from you as well.
+It's not (yet) the perfect workflow, so I would love to hear from you as well.

-NOTE: I know & have seen roots.io, but it's goes way too much far in the modifying the structure of wordpress, it's too risky of an approach.
+NOTE: I know & have seen roots.io, but it goes way too far in their approach - modifying the structure of wordpress, it's too risky of an approach.
+It's kinda overdoing it.
+(No offence, but that's how I feel)

 ### Objectives
 - Incorporate composer & git workflow into my daily wordpress dev